Camp Edwards: Growth of Otis Air Force Base

 Deactivated in 1946 and moved to caretaker status by the Army, Camp Edwards was used primarily for Air National Guard and Army National Guard training.
 The runway was also extended to 8000 ft and the 101st Observation Squadron was reactivated as the 101st Fighter Squadron.
 In 1948, the Air Force obtained Otis Field, renaming it Otis Air Force Base.
 Camp Edwards was reactivated in 1950 for troop training support for the Korean War, with levels approaching that of World War II.

+On April 9, 1952, a C-47 transport plane, which had taken off from Otis, suffered a mid-air collision over Camp Edwards with an F-94B, resulting in the deaths of all 12 men aboard the planes (10 on the C-47 and two on the F-94B).

 In 1954, Congress authorized the transfer of the camp from the Department of the Army to the Department of the Air Force, for the purpose of operating a military airfield.
 The Army still used its usual areas while the Air Force expanded.
 Between 1951 and around 1956, the Air Force constructed numerous new hangars and other buildings on the south side of Otis.
 Otis became one of three Air Defense Command bases in the northeast, the others being Hanscom Air Force Base and Ethan Allen Air Force Base.
 Air Defense Command built a series of fighter alert hangars at Otis in the 1940s and 1950s.
 Otis fulfilled its role through the crews and aircraft of the 33rd Fighter Interceptor Wing, whose headquarters were established at Otis.
 The 564th Air Defense Group, consisting of the 58th and 437th Fighter Squadrons, was also based at and conducted missions from Otis.
 The 564th was later redesignated the 33rd Air Defense Group.